Morocco win brings cheers heard across Africa and the Middle East

 “Congratulations to us,” they greeted each other, smiling.
 “Dima Maghreb!” — “Always Morocco,” the rallying cry of Morocco fans.
 Their Parliament opened its Wednesday session with a rendition of the national anthem.

-“My joy is indescribable,” said Zoubida Boutaleb, 40, a communications professional in Casablanca, Morocco, and longtime soccer fan.
+“My joy is indescribable,” said Zoubida Boutaleb, 40, a communications professional in Casablanca and longtime soccer fan.
 “I’m still on cloud nine!”

 In the Spanish city of Murcia, home to a large community of people of Moroccan descent, the reaction was more two-sided.